 If you want a wonderful view of the Vltava river, this is a good spot to pause for a moment or two.
-Although, the river bank here can get busy with both tourists and swans, it is almost too good a photo opportunity to miss (unless you don’t like large birds, of course, in which case skip onwards to stop 3).
+Although, the river bank here can get busy with both tourists and swans, it is almost too good a photo opportunity to miss (unless you don’t like large birds, in which case skip onwards to stop 3).

 Stop 3 – Vojanovy sady